jaredboice/daniel-san/README.md

 const sevenLowestValues = findGreatestValueSnapshots({ collection: danielSan.events, propertyKey: 'endBalance', selectionAmount: 7, reverse = true }); // reverse sort gets the lowest values const bigSnapshots = findSnapshotsGreaterThanAmount({ collection: danielSan.events, amount: 3000, propertyKey: 'endBalance' });
 const smallSnapshots = findSnapshotsLessThanAmount({ collection: danielSan.rules, amount: 0, propertyKey: 'convertedAmount' });
-const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the dateStart value of the main danielSan tree trunk.
+const rulesToRetire = findRulesToRetire({ danielSan }); // finds rules with a dateEnd lower than the global dateStart value, and rules with dateStart that are higher than the global dateEnd.
+// also adds a ruleIndex on each rule so that you can delete them from the original array if required
-// rules are auto retired during the budget projection process however so if you want to find rules that you need to retire/
+// rules are auto retired during the budget projection process, however, so if you want to find rules that you need to retire/
-// then make sure you perform it on the original danielSan and not the one returned from findBalance() const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey: 'youCouldEvenAddACustomProperty' }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey: 'name', searchValues: ['groceries', 'movie tickets', 'concert tickets'] }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2'] const eventsContainingSubstringInField = findEventsWithPropertyKeyContainingSubstring({ events: danielSan.events, propertyKey: 'name', substring: 'tickets' }); // eg. propertyKey: 'type', substring: 'ROUTINE'
+// then make sure you perform it on the original danielSan and not the resulting danielSan object that is returned from findBalance() const eventsWithProperty = findEventsWithProperty({ events: danielSan.events, propertyKey: 'youCouldEvenAddACustomProperty' }); // eg. propertyKey: 'timeStart' const eventsWithValues = findEventsByPropertyKeyAndValues({ events: danielSan.events, propertyKey: 'name', searchValues: ['groceries', 'movie tickets', 'concert tickets'] }); // eg. propertyKey: 'group', searchValues: ['Group 1', 'Group 2'] const eventsContainingSubstringInField = findEventsWithPropertyKeyContainingSubstring({ events: danielSan.events, propertyKey: 'name', substring: 'tickets' }); // eg. propertyKey: 'type', substring: 'ROUTINE'